-13. EARNINGS PER SHARE
+13. (LOSS)/EARNINGS PER SHARE

-The calculation of the basic and diluted earnings per share attributable to owners of the Company is based on the following data:
+The calculation of the basic and diluted (loss)/earnings per share attributable to owners of the Company is based on the following data:

-2019 2018 Profit attributable to the owners of the Company (HK\$'000) 2,614 7,162 Weighted average number of ordinary shares for the purpose of calculating basic earnings per share (in thousand) 400,000 400,000 Basic earnings per share (HK cents) 0.65 1.79
+2020 2019 (Loss)/profit attributable to owners of the Company (HK\$'000) (4,527) 2,614 Weighted average number of ordinary shares for the purpose of calculating basic (loss)/earnings per share (in thousand) 400,000 400.000 Basic (loss)/earnings per share (HK cents) (1.13) 0.65

-For the years ended 31 December 2019 and 2018, the calculation of the basic earnings per share is based on the profit attributable to owners of the Company and the weighted average number of ordinary shares issued during the year.
+For the years ended 31 December 2020 and 2019, the calculation of the basic (loss)/earnings per share is based on the (loss)/profit attributable to owners of the Company and the weighted average number of ordinary shares issued during the year.

-For the years ended 31 December 2019 and 2018, the computation of diluted earnings per share does not assume the exercise of the share options because the exercise price of those share options was higher than the average market price of shares.
+For the years ended 31 December 2020 and 2019, the computation of diluted (loss)/earnings per share does not assume the exercise of the share options because the exercise price of those share options was higher than the average market price of shares.